nervosnetwork/fiber-scripts/contracts/funding-lock/README.md

 # funding-lock

-This is a simple funding lock script for ckb payment channel network.
+This is a simple funding lock script for ckb fiber network.
 It utilizes the [ckb-auth] library to implement a 2-of-2 multi-sig script.

 The lock script args is a blake160 hash of the aggregated public key of the two parties, to unlock this lock, the transaction must provide following fields in the witness: